RUMONMD89/Netflix-Data-Analysis_SQL_Project/README.md

 group by type;

 ```
+Objective: Examine the count and ratio of movies to TV shows on Netflix.

 Q2) Calculate the total number of movies and TV shows for each country, and also provide separate counts for movies and TV shows per country.

 ```sql